 That is a revisionist theory.
 The other Apostolic city-churches always recognized the primal authority of the church of Rome because of its succession from St. Peter.
 We can see this in all the fathers, as well as in the acts of the early Ecumenical councils.
-But, again, don't take my word for it.
 Here are some examples of Byzantine saints speak about primacy of Peter

 An email said: